open-telemetry/opentelemetry-php/docs/laravel-integration.md

 * [Docker](https://docs.docker.com/get-docker/) for bundling our visualization tools.
 We have setup instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).

-This example uses Laravel version 8.40 .
+This example uses Laravel version 8.40.

+> ⚠ This example is only intended to introduce how OpenTelemetry can be used in a Laravel application.
+The
+> example code is not suited for production applications, and must not be consulted for any code that goes into
+> production.

 ## Step 1 - Creating a Laravel Application